Common Types of Car Accidents in San Antonio

 Negligent Drivers Should Pay for the Damages they Cause

-At The Law Offices of George Salinas, we’re determined to make responsible parties pay when they cause an injury.
+At George Salinas Injury Lawyers, we’re determined to make responsible parties pay when they cause an injury.
 We handle plaintiff’s cases only.
 Our extensive injury and liability experience has given us an edge in analyzing complex legal issues and navigating San Antonio, Bexar County, and Texas court systems.
 We’ve handled cases for many injured clients.
 We’ve appreciated how severe injuries changed their lives.
 We’ve worked diligently and recovered millions for our injured clients because it’s the right thing to do.

 We hold negligent parties responsible for their actions.
 Our firm has relied on experience as we’ve investigated accidents and prepared our cases for disposition.
 When possible, our attorneys have settled our clients’ cases outside of the courtroom.
 We’ve negotiated with reasonable insurance companies.
 We’ve worked through the Alternative Dispute Resolution process and settled through mediation or arbitration.
 We’ve cooperated when it led to settling our clients’ cases.
 When necessary, we’ve had no problem presenting our evidence before a judge and jury.

 Our law firm is proud of the settlements we’ve recovered for our clients.
 As we respect our client’s privacy, we choose not to share information about the cases we’ve handled.
-We invite you to view our Testimonials Page where our clients have shared their thoughts about their experiences with The Law Offices of George Salinas.
+We invite you to view our Testimonials Page where our clients have shared their thoughts about their experiences with George Salinas Injury Lawyers.

 Types of Auto Accidents in San Antonio